sebastianotronto/sebastiano.tronto.net/src/speedcubing/speedcubing.md

 Jaap Scherphuis.
 If you are interested in implementing a puzzle solver, do check out this page.
 * [Nissy](https://nissy.tronto.net), a Rubik's cube solver and FMC assistant.
+* [Cube coordinates](coordinates), an explanation of how "coordinates" in the sense of [Kociemba](https://kociemba.org/cube.htm) can be implemented for efficient Rubik's cube computations and solving.

 ## Fewest moves